QL568A6/privacyguides.org/docs/multi-factor-authentication.md

 !!! warning

     NitroKeys do **not** store HOTP/TOTP secrets in an encrypted format and are vulnerable to physical attacks.

+!!! warning

+    Resetting the OpenPGP interface on a NitroKey will also make the password database [inaccessible](https://docs.nitrokey.com/pro/factory-reset.html).

 ## Authenticator Apps